sidiousvic/phantom/README.md

 </details>

-### Does `phantom` use a virtual DOM?
+### Does Phantom use a virtual DOM?

 <details>
 <summary><b>Show answer ↯</b></summary>

-When a component's data changes, `phantom` will re—render that node in the DOM by diffing its internal **PseudoDOM**, an object representation of the DOM.
+When a component's data changes, Phantom will re—render that node in the DOM by diffing its internal **PseudoDOM**, an object representation of the DOM.

 </details>